© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Garn Cairn is a scheduled monument protected by Cadw under reference CD194.
 View the official record →

-Pen y Garn Cairn is a round cairn located in Ceredigion, Wales, dating to the Neolithic or Bronze Age period.
+Pen y Garn Cairn is a round cairn located in Ceredigion, Wales, dating to the prehistoric period and serving religious, ritual, and funerary functions typical of Bronze Age monuments.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD194.

 Pen y Garn Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Garn Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD194.